 Whilst the various non-WM branches differed in the balance of authority accorded to the various levels of church government, all accepted some form of connexionalism.
 This was manifested in, for example, a common bond of discipline and usage for the societies with transferable membership, and the itinerant ministry of those 'in full connexion' with the Conference and stationed by the Conference.
 Ministers are still 'received into full connexion' prior to being ordained.

-This connexional principle continues to be intrinsic to Methodism, as a structural expression at all levels of church life of essential interdependence, through fellowship, consultation, government and oversight.
-In 2015 the Conference adopted a report from the Faith and Order Committee, 'Issues of Connexionalism in the 21st Century' (Agenda pp 87-96), which affirmed the continuing value of connexionalism, and commended the report to the Methodist people for study and reflection.
+The connexional principle continues to be intrinsic in Methodism as a structural expression at all levels of church life of essential interdependence, through fellowship, consultation, government and oversight.
+In 2015 the Conference received a report from the Faith and Order Committee, 'Issues of Cnnnexionalism in the 21st Century (Agenda pp.67-96) which affirmed the continuing value of connexionism and commended the report to the Methodist people for study and reflection.
 In 2017, in response to the Faith and Order Committee's report on that report, the Conference adopted 'The Gift of Connexionalism in the 21st Century' and commended it for further study and reflection throughout the Connexion.
 (Agenda pp. 383-391)

 [Under the Trust Deeds, etc.] 'it is not possible to alter the title of the Connexion ...
 The Conference declares, however, that the title hitherto used is not, and never has been, inconsistent with the assertion for "the people called Methodists" of a true and proper position as a Church, with all the authorities, privileges and responsibilities belonging to the New Testament Church; and ... distinctly approves of the general and popular use of the term "The Wesleyan Methodist Church".'